What is this lawsuit about?

 How do I participate?

-In order to qualify and receive benefits, Category 3 Settlement Class Members need to either submit the Claim Form attached to their postcard notice via mail, or complete a Claim Form through the File a Claim page, by July 15, 2019.
-Category 1 and 2 Settlement Class Members do not need to do anything to receive benefits.
+In order to qualify and receive benefits, Category 3 Settlement Class Members needed to either submit the Claim Form attached to their postcard notice via mail, or complete a Claim Form online, by July 15, 2019.
+The deadline for submitting a claim has passed.
+Category 1 and 2 Settlement Class Members did not need to do anything to receive benefits.